mblarsen/did/README.md

 E.g. set `DID_EDITOR_PARAMS` to `normal Go` to have *vim* go to the end of the document when opening the journal.

+## Disclaimer

+This is not my idea.
+I found an article describing this apporach.
+However, I cannot find it after my laptop was stolen.
+Please let me know if you think you've found it (the article on the laptop).

+The orignal script was bash based.
+I've replaced the most complicated parts with small python helpers.